xi-j/xi-j.github.io/_news/announcement5.md

 related_posts: false
 ---

-[AVMeme Exam](https://avmemeexam.github.io/public) is public: A Multimodal Multilingual Multicultural Benchmark for LLMs' Contextual and Cultural Knowledge and Thinking
+[AVMeme Exam](https://arxiv.org/abs/2601.17645) is out: A Multimodal Multilingual Multicultural Benchmark for LLMs' Contextual and Cultural Knowledge and Thinking